MoRel: Long-Range Flicker-Free 4D Motion Modeling via Anchor Relay-based Bidirectional Blending with Hierarchical Densification: Proposed Method

-\textbf{(ii) Intermediate Frame Blending Training.}\quad After the deformation fields are established through PWD, we proceed to the IFB training stage, where two adjacent KfAs, $\textbf{A}_n^{\text{key}}$ and $\textbf{A}_{n+1}^{\text{key}}$, are \textit{jointly loaded} to train blending mechanism to smoothly blend the resulting KfAs for $J_n^{IFB}$ iterations within the corresponding $\text{chunk}_n$.
+\textbf{(ii) Intermediate Frame Blending Training.}\quad After the deformation fields are established through PWD, we proceed to the IFB training stage, where two adjacent KfAs, $\textbf{A}_n^{\text{Key}}$ and $\textbf{A}_{n+1}^{\text{Key}}$, are \textit{jointly loaded} to train blending mechanism to smoothly blend the resulting KfAs for $J_n^{IFB}$ iterations within the corresponding $\text{chunk}_n$.
 In here, as shown in Fig.~\ref{fig:main_figure}(d), Fig.~\ref{fig:progressive training}(c), only the blending weights are trained while the anchor attributes, deformation fields, and FHD remain frozen.
-For the blending weight, we build upon the opacity control mechanism adopted in previous works \cite{li2024spacetime, duan20244d, wang2025freetimegs}, where opacity exponentially decays with the temporal distance form a central time which is $t_n$ for $\textbf{A}_n^{\text{Key}}$ in our case.
+For the blending weight, we build upon the opacity control mechanism adopted in previous works \cite{li2024spacetime, duan20244d, wang2025freetimegs}, where opacity exponentially decays with the temporal distance from a central time which is $t_n$ for $\textbf{A}_n^{\text{Key}}$ in our case.
 However, in dynamic scenes with irregular motion such as occlusion, the spatio-temporal influence of each KfA can vary non-uniformly.
-To effectively model this characteristics, we newly introduce a learnable temporal opacity control, assigning each anchor-point $a_k^n$ its own temporal offset $o_{n,k}^{\text{dir}}$, and temporal decay speed $d_{n,k}^{\text{dir}}$, where $\text{dir}\in\{\text{Fw, Bw}\}$ (forward and backward).
+To effectively model these characteristics, we newly introduce a learnable temporal opacity control, assigning each anchor-point $a_k^n$ its own temporal offset $o_{n,k}^{\text{dir}}$, and temporal decay speed $d_{n,k}^{\text{dir}}$, where $\text{dir}\in\{\text{Fw, Bw}\}$ (forward and backward).
 As shown in Fig.~\ref{fig:main_figure}(d), the temporal opacity of $n$-th KfA is defined as

-where $\lambda_{\text{decay}}$ denotes a base decay coefficient controls the global decay speed.
+where $\lambda_{\text{decay}}$ denotes a base decay coefficient that controls the global decay speed.
 This learnable opacity control-based bidirectional blending enables not only smooth transitions between adjacent KfAs but also robust representation of irregular motions in the dynamic scene.
 The effectiveness of this design is validated through ablation studies (Tab.~\ref{table:ablation_study}).
 Using the learned weight, the blending process is performed after reconstructing neural Gaussians \cite{lu2024scaffold} of each deformed anchor $a^n_k|_{t_n\to t}$.
-The obtained opacity values at $a^n_k|_{t_n\to t}$ and $a^{n+1}_k|_{t_{n+1}\to t}$ are blended according to the learned weights rendered \cite{kerbl20233d} to produce the final output, detailed in \textit{Suppl.~\ref{Backward Contamination}}.
+The obtained opacity values at $a^n_k|_{t_n\to t}$ and $a^{n+1}_k|_{t_{n+1}\to t}$ are blended according to the learned weights rendered \cite{kerbl20233d} to produce the final output.
+The overall processing pipeline, from anchor-points to the rendered image including the blending process, is visualized and illustrated in \textit{Suppl.~\ref{fig:Overview of processing pipeline}}.